sixpark/slate/source/includes/_users.md

 - If the parameter `terms_accepted` is not provided, or provided as `false`, the response will return a HTTP 400 - Bad Request status code.

-- If the `result[answers]` parameter is provided and the `result[conflicts_accepted]` is not provided, or provided as `false` and the `result` endpoint returned a hydrated `conflicts` property, the response will return a HTTP 400 - Bad Request status code.
+- If the `result[key]` parameter does not produce a result as per the `result[id]` parameter the response will return a HTTP 400 - Bad Request status code.

 ### HTTP Request